LCC-CIT-Lab/usage-tracker/README.md

 ## About the Project

 Developed by LCC-CIT-Lab, this project aims to streamline lab attendance management and ensure secure and efficient operations within educational settings.
 The system is open-source and welcomes contributions and feedback.
+Lab Usage Tracker is available under the MIT license.
+See the LICENSE file for more info.

 ## Contact